the-political-compass/data-driven-political-compass/index.md

 ### Offense, player, and Starbucks?

-Having extracted the 3 axes that best divide the American political scene and found out that they work surprisingly well and preserve many semantics of the real political divide (e.g. Republicans and Democrats divide being clearly visible, moderates being closer to each other while radicals being further apart, etc), you are now surely as keen as we are to explore what the meaning of the axes is!
+Having extracted the 3 axes that best divide the American political scene and found out that they work surprisingly well and preserve many semantics of the real political divide (e.g. Republicans and Democrats divide being clearly visible, moderates being closer to each other while radicals being further apart, etc), you are now surely as keen as we are to explore what the meaning of the axes is.
 Let's check it out!

+Closer inspection gives a clear indication on some axes but not on others.
+Let's consider them starting from the 3rd axis, the one that best achieves separation of political parties.
+One most important topic here is an all too familiar one – gun control –, followed by topics that have to do with policing such a "police officers" or "gangs".
+Interestingly, attitude towards speaker of the house [Paul Ryan](https://it.wikipedia.org/wiki/Paul_Ryan) also seems to be strongly included, which might be because of his pronounced conservatist view on gun ownership.
+Overall, we suppose this axis could be labelled the **law and order axis** – do politicians believe that people should have the right to defend themselves?
+Should the police be a repressive force punishing wrongdoings or rather a progressive force fighting for social good?

 > Guns, Airports, Paul Ryan, Police officiers, Gangs
 >
 > – <cite> Five most representative topics for Axis 3 </cite>

-Closer inspection gives a clear indication on some axes but not on others.
-Let's consider them starting from the 3rd axes, the one that truly achieves separation of political parties.
-The number one most important topic here is an all too familiar topic – gun control –, followed by topics that have to do with policing such a "police officers" or "gangs".
-Interestingly, attitude towards speaker of the house [Paul Ryan](https://it.wikipedia.org/wiki/Paul_Ryan) also seems to be strongly included, which might be because of his view on the above topics.
-Overall, we suppose this axis could be labelled the **law and order axis** – do politicians believe that people should have the right to defend themselves?
-Should the police be a repressive force punishing wrongdoings or rather a progressive force fighting for social good?
+The first axis could perhaps be best described as the **authoritativeness** axes, interestingly in correspondence with the traditional political compass.
+Topics here include mostly attitudes towards positions of power, as some of them concern presidents (both American and Chinese), others include governors, or [sanctuary cities](https://en.wikipedia.org/wiki/Sanctuary_city) (municipalities that have special policies in place to deliberately limit their cooperation with federal immigration agencies).

 > President, Guns, Safety, Sanctuary cities, Governor
 >
 > – <cite> Five most representative topics for Axis 1 </cite>

-The first axes could perhaps be best described as the **authoritativeness** axes, interestingly in correspondence with the traditional political compass.
-Topics here include mostly attitudes towards positions of power, number one topics concerns presidents (both American and Chinese), others include governors, or [sanctuary cities](https://en.wikipedia.org/wiki/Sanctuary_city) (municipalities that have special policies in place to deliberately limit their cooperation with federal immigration agencies).
+Finally, the second axis is the toughest nut to crack.
+The best words characterizing the top 5 topics that most contribute in this axis are "offense", "player", "buildings", "right history" and "starbucks".
+Despite a thorough analysis, we have not been able to find a meaningful interpretation of this axis: who would have thought that attitudes to sports and starbucks are such a powerful determinant of standing in American politics!

 > Offense, Player, Buildings, Right History, Starbucks
 >
 > – <cite> Five most representative topics for Axis 2 </cite>

-Finally, the second axis is the toughest nut to crack.
-The best words characterizing the top 5 topics that most contribute in this axis are "offense", "player", "buildings", "right history" and "starbucks".
-Despite a thorough analysis, we have not been able to find a meaningful interpretation of this axis: who would have though attitudes to sports and starbucks are such a powerful determinant of standing in American politics!

 All in all, we have to admit the interpretation of the axes seems more of an art than science.
 One is completely uninterpretable and the other two both contain gun control as one of the most significant topics.
 On the bright side, these axes do separate politicians very well so in some sense they do show the real world as it is – but perhaps just like the real world, we do not fully understand them yet.
 That said, they do clearly highlight the role of gun control, law enforcement and relation to political authorities as some of the most divisive topics of US politics in 2021 with other traditional themes such as economy and taxation nowhere in sight.